mchudinov/DockerStaticSite/README.md

 # A static site using Nginx and Docker (and Kubernetes)

-Docker Hub repo https://hub.docker.com/repository/docker/chudinov/nginx-hello

-## Docker
-This repo contains code for building a simple static website served using an Nginx container inside Docker.
+Docker Hub repo https://hub.docker.com/repository/docker/chudinov/nginx-hello This repo contains code for building a simple static website served using an Nginx container inside Docker.
 The code for the site is contained in `index.html`, and the Nginx config is in `default.conf`.
 The Dockerfile contains commands to build a Docker Image.

+## Docker
+Prerequsite: **docker** is installed.

 ### Build
 To build a Docker image from the Dockerfile, run the **docker build** command from inside this directory: